Argiope aemula: Prey capture

 The most likely hypothesis for the web decorations are for prey capture.
 Studies have suggested that the greater the capture area and the less visible the webs, the greater the capture success rate.
 Generally, the smallest sized web is around 2 m2.
 In general, the decorated webs are 60% more likely to capture prey than undecorated webs.
 Some of the prey for the spider includes Hymenoptera (e.g. wasps and ants), Diptera (flies), and Orthoptera (e.g. grasshoppers and crickets).
 Furthermore, decorated webs with spiders on the webs catch much more prey than decorated webs without spiders.
 Decorated webs without spiders, however, still catch more prey than webs without decorations.
 Web decorations have been suggested to mimic the pattern of pollen resources that prey insects are attracted to.
 In some cases, prey have been known to associate decorations with the spiders and avoid them.
 This is especially true if they have been caught in the web before (and were able to escape), as the prey will know that the decorations are a trap.
 However, because there are much more pollen resources than spider decorations, most prey will associate the decorations with food rather than a predator.
 When comparing the ultraviolet radiating pattern of the decorated webs and the pollen resources, they exhibited similar patterns indicating why prey can be confused.
 Furthermore, the design on the bodies of the spiders also serve as a lure.
 The prey of these spiders prefer patterns that are both symmetric and disrupted.
-These spiders have patterns that match this criteria.
+These spiders have patterns that match this criterion.
 They have symmetric horizontal black and yellow lines with disrupted patterns on their legs.
 This attractive pattern and the lure of the decorated webs are most likely why decorated webs with spiders on them caught the most prey.

 Predation risk

 Medium spiders are at most risk for predation.
-In an experiment with mud dauber wasps, the predator of Argiope aemula, they chose only a specific range of female spiders, 24-27 mm, to eat.
+In an experiment with mud dauber wasps, the predator of Argiope aemula, they chose only a specific range of female spiders, 24–27 mm, to eat.
 In an experiment that measured predator attacks, almost all of the attacks were on medium-sized spiders whilst only one out of 18 was on a large spider.
 It has been suggested that wasps use the cruciate decorations as an indicator for the location of the spiders.